cn-uofbasel/tremola/docLookUp/DiscoveryProtocol.md

 is discovered by a friend who sends this information directly back to the initiator, who in turn contacts the target directly.
 This feature can be used as an addition to the trust given by an answer, because a third party (the Friend) is acknowledging that the Target is indeed a true user.
-Of course it is of no warranty, but it helps to choose in case of different answers.
+Of course, it is of no warranty, but it helps to choose in case of different answers.

 ## Points to be taken into account: